 Celebrating interfaith week.
 For example, this event.

-Ahmadiyyan Muslim community in Anfield give food boxes to their neighbors.
+Ahmadiyyan Muslim community in Anfield give food boxes to their neighbours.
 At first this was treated with suspicion but now they are accepted and respected for doing this.
 We need to have awareness of our neighbours to be able to offer the right help and support.

 Actions we’d like to or intend to take